DrErwin/Matrix_rain_for_p5.js/README.md

 ***Don't use `kinectron-client.js` from kinectron!
 There were some bugs.
 Just use the file in the project.***

 ***Your p5js version should be no more than 0.9.0 !***

+If you find the canvas is flashing, that's mainly because FPS meet hardware limitations.
+You can either decrease the amount of symbols or set a lower `frameRate()`.

 ---